UPPMAX/HPC-python/docs/day3/matplotlib/README.md

 ## Exercise 1: minimal code

-- Use the documentation of the HPC cluster you work on
+Go to the documentation of the HPC cluster you work on.

 :::{admonition} Answer: where is your documentation?
 :class: dropdown